-Remaining Power High ← Low

-Battery Indicator \rightarrow \rightarrow \rightarrow

-Indicator Color White → White → Red → Red

-indicates battery power is low.
+Remaining Power High ← Low / Battery Indicator \rightarrow \rightarrow \rightarrow Indicator Color White → White → Red \rightarrow Red indicates battery power is low.
 Charge the battery as soon as possible.

-Recording is not possible when is indicated.
+Recording is not possible when to be indicated.
 Charge the battery immediately.

 - The level shown by the battery indicator may change when you switch between the REC mode and PLAY mode. - Leaving the camera for about 20 days with no power supplied while the battery is dead will cause its date and time settings to be cleared.
 A message telling you to configure time and date settings will appear the next time you turn on the camera after restoring power.
-When this happens, configure date and time settings (page 178). - See page 213 for information about battery life and number of shots.
+When this happens, configure date and time settings (page 180). - · See page 223 for information about battery life and number of shots.